Skip to content

 • Heatmap with expression colors

-• Gene names (rows)
+• Gene names and group names on axes

 • Color scale legend

-• Current filter settings (direction, FDR threshold, genes per group)
+• Current filter settings applied

-File naming format: DEG_Heatmap_{date}_{direction}_{fdr}_Top{n}.png
+File naming format: DEG_Heatmap_{date}_{metric}_{direction}_FDR_{threshold}_Top{n}.png

 See Image Export for more details.